balrambehara/logical/README.md

 # logical
-All the small application related projects are available here
+All the logical questions asked in interview for java developer projects are available here